 When used safely, alcohol can be fun, sociable and enjoyable.
-It does have an impact on your health, so it is a good idea to know the effects alcohol can have, and the risks of drinking too much or too often.
-This page can help you learn how to minimise the risks and enjoy alcohol safely and responsibly.
+It does have an impact on your health so it is a good idea to know the effects alcohol can have and where to find help locally.

 Alcohol is measured in units and percentages.
 This system can make it difficult to work out how much alcohol you are having - the size of the drink doesn't give any clues to how many units it has, and drinks of the same type can have different units depending on the brand.